Elkhorn Creek Lodge

 Socialized Medicine; Stiffing II

-Posted in economics, medical by mountainmusings on May 11, 2009
+Posted in economics, medical by Eugene Podrazik on May 11, 2009

 Here’s the report from the Fox News web site.
 And here.
 A coalition of health care leaders will present a program to “save” two trillion dollars over the next ten years; thereby making Obama’s health care reform fiscally possible by reducing the up-front costs.
 What this really is is crony capitalism.
 These players get a place at the table, and a cut in the profits.
 In exchange, they will do what everyone in government is unwilling to say–ration.